What are Warts?

 Cryotherapy

-This involves freezing off the wart with liquid nitrogen.
-This will cause a blister to form under and around the art.
-The dead tissue will then fall off within about a week.
-Repeated treatments may be necessary.
+A treatment method called cryotherapy involves freezing off the wart with liquid nitrogen.
+Cryotherapy is a common medical treatment for warts.
+This will cause a blister to form under and around the wart.
+The dead wart tissue will then fall off within about a week.
+Most warts require repeated treatments for complete wart removal.

 Salicylic Acid